Overview - Until Dawn Review

 + Nails the teen slasher horror film genre, for what it's worth

 - Not a very compelling story because of the "source" material

-- Some wooden acting
+- Some wooden voice acting is distracting

 Until Dawn INFORMATION